How Much Is Car Insurance

 • Gender

-• Driving record (e.g., speeding tickets, accident, DUI)
+• Driving history (e.g., speeding tickets, accident, DUI)

 • Vehicle type, make, and model